mtempleheald/journeyasdata/README.md

 This will allow us to compose any type of question

+# Thoughts and Ideas?
 RL - Just wondering if we need to allow A component within a Question to allow us to do the type of question  "When did you buy your caravan [DD]/[MM]/[YYYY]  [X] I have not bought the caravan yet" option.

+RL - Do we want a Component to allow us to link JS?
+    e.g. a Javascript snippet could be a Component?